 The chase began at approximately 3.45pm when the driver failed to stop for City of London Police officers on Farringdon Street.
 Two unmarked police vehicles initiated an authorised Tactical Pursuit and Containment (TPAC) manoeuvre.

 During the pursuit, the suspect’s vehicle deliberately rammed police cars.
-This aggressive driving caused one of the police vehicles to overturn on Stamford Street in Waterloo.
+This aggressive action caused one of the police vehicles to overturn on Stamford Street in Waterloo.
 The suspect also mounted the pavement, creating a serious danger to members of the public.

 Originally published by UKNIP.